Primary keys in DataJoint¶

 username is the primary key.

 The primary key defines and enforces the desired property of databases known as entity integrity.
-In a proper relational design, each relation represents a collection of discrete real-world entities of some kind.
-Entity integrity states that the database must prevent any confusion between entities such as duplication or misidentification.
+Entity integrity ensures that there is a one-to-one and unambiguous mapping between real-world entities and their representations in the database system.
+The data management process must prevent any duplication or misidentification of entities.

 To enforce entity integrity, DataJoint implements several rules: